pandey0/spark_visaData/README.md

 Place the CSV file named "visa_number_in_japan.csv" in the "input" directory of your project.

 Run the Script:
-Execute the provided Python script.
+Execute the provided Python script by submitting this to the spark master .
 This script likely performs data processing tasks such as cleaning, analyzing, or visualizing the data.

 Visualizations:
 After executing the script, you'll find the visualizations saved as HTML files in the "output" directory.
 These visualizations are likely generated from the processed data to provide insights or summaries.